-CurricUNET is the software program faculty use to submit new or revised courses and programs, the Committee on Instruction (COI) reviews all submissions and advises the Vice President, Instruction and makes recommendations to the Board of Trustees concerning curriculum and instructional matters.
-Training for CurricUNET (under "Tips for using CurricUNET") and other information can be found on the Committee on Instruction website.
+CurricUNET is the software program faculty use to submit new or revised courses and programs, the Curriculum Committee reviews all submissions and advises the Vice President, Instruction and makes recommendations to the Board of Trustees concerning curriculum and instructional matters.
+Training for CurricUNET (under "Tips for using CurricUNET") and other information can be found on the Curriculum Committee website.

-Course submission instructions and deadlines can be found on the Committee on Instruction website.
+Course submission instructions and deadlines can be found on the Curriculum Committee website.